wvengen/LGIportal/INSTALL.md

 Upgrading LGIportal is as simple as replacing the web public files, and upgrading the database if there were any changes to its structure.

-Database upgrades are taken care of by the script [upgrade.php][lgi/upgrade.php].
+Database upgrades are taken care of by the script [upgrade.php][].
 Database downgrading (for reverting to a previous version) is not supported, so make sure to backup the database before upgrading.

 [LGI]: http://gliteui.wks.gorlaeus.net/LGI/